Tezsure/Tezster-CLI/README.md

 #### Complex smart contract

-Copy the Michelson code from the link - https://www.codepile.net/pile/w5OEK2ro and paste in a file (eg.- event.tz) -
+Copy the Michelson code from the [link](https://www.codepile.net/pile/w5OEK2ro) and paste in a file (eg.- event.tz).

 #### Extract Entry Points
 To extract all entry points and its corresponding parameters, run: